Fil/pangea/docs/plot/grid-choropleth.md

 This grid choropleth shows the population change in each state (and DC) in the United States between 2019 and 2010.

 A grid map, shown here using the [cell mark](https://observablehq.com/plot/marks/cell) makes each state the same size shape while keeping the states roughly aligned geographically.
 The diverging-log color scale with the green/pink scheme indicates if the state is increasing or decreasing in population, with darker colors representing a larger change.
+See [state population change](./state-population-change) for an different representation of the same data.

 ```js echo
 const chart = Plot.plot({